Course Offerings

 This foundation course will introduce students to the key financial management principles, concepts and techniques as applied to health services organizations.
 This course will cover financial analysis and reporting, revenue sources and reimbursement methods, working capital management, revenue cycle management, and capital budgeting techniques used in the healthcare industry.

-Health Survey Research Methods (Provisional Course Offering)
+Health Survey Research Methods *

-CGH 497-010 | CRN:13548 | MW | 16:25-17:40 | 3 cr. | Flex-Remote
+CGH 497-010 | CRN:13548 | MW | 16:25-17:40 | 3 cr. | On-Campus

 Instructor: Albatineh, Ahmed